 The Gods picked ideal matches.
 It’s the only thing I knew with any certainty.
 Bonnie and Caron.
 Hero and Gizella.
 Perfect pairs.
 I couldn’t think of anyone I knew who wasn’t happy with their lifemate, but maybe I’d never bothered to see it.

 Despite all the criticism, there are some very pleasant surprises in Honor’s Lark, including several minor characters who are well fleshed out and interesting.
-Honor’s nephew in particular, blunt as he is, was one of my favourites; Handor’s no-nonsense attitude and his very relatable reaction to the problem with his lark endeared him to me.
+Honor’s nephew in particular, blunt as he is, was one of my favourites.
+Handor’s no-nonsense attitude and his very relatable reaction to the problem with his lark endeared him to me.

 Interestingly, it’s the side characters that serve to show that the author is aware of the flaws in the world she has created.
 One lifegiver tells Honor, “We taught him the lark story and told him how happy we’ve been together,” which pretty much sums up why people think that the larks are important: it’s a tradition.
-Nonetheless, there is an instance where Honor points out that if she got together with Sedric, the law actually wouldn’t recognise them as a couple due to their mismatched larks.
+(Though there is an instance where Honor points out that if she got together with Sedric, the law actually wouldn’t recognise them as a couple due to their mismatched larks.)

 The novel does raise some good questions: Are people happy with their lifemate because they are perfect, or because they worked for it?
 Can you ignore the pull and make your own destiny?
-Does clinging to the past in order to find answers necessarily make you happy?
+Does clinging to the past in order to find answers make you happy?
 Is shoving two hormonal teenagers together and telling them this is it for the rest of their lives really such a grand idea?

 The final plot twist — which, by the way, did surprise me — more than anything else shows the potential in Honor’s character, her world, and most importantly, in Hamm’s writing.
 The overall feeling I got was that the author definitely has the dedication to become a better writer and to develop this world further.